nickfinocchiaro/MowerCodingChallenge/README.md

 The goal of this project is to simulate a the mowing of a lawn, given the size of the gridded in width and height, a series of input directional steps for the mower, and locations of the rocks via a graphQL query.
 The resulting simulation will then respond to the query with retun information stating if all of the grass was cut, how many uncut squares in the grid remain, if the mower crashed while mowing, and what the mower crashed into (fence or rock).

 ## Design
-The robitic lawnmower sim is a Python module based microservice that uses `FastAPI` to handle server logic, `Strawberry` to define `GraphQL` schemas that integrate with `FastAPI`, and `uvicorn` which is an ASGI web server that handles web connections from an api client or browser which in turn, allows `FastAPI` to serve the request.
+The robitic lawnmower sim is a Python module based microservice.
+It uses `FastAPI` to handle server logic, `Strawberry` to define `GraphQL` schemas that integrate with `FastAPI`, and `uvicorn` to run the webserver.

 The microservice is contained within a docker container using the python 3.13-alpine image because of it is ultra lightweight, allowing for quicker builds, faster pulls, and less disk usage.

 I then opted to use `Docker-Compose` to simplify building and running for the user requiring only one command to build and run the microservice.

+Furthermore, I added Kubernetes manifest to make it deployable to a Kubernetes cluster.
 ## Setup
+### Docker Compose
 Follow the steps below to run the FastAPI microservice via Docker Compose:
 1. Clone the repo or download it as a zip:
 ```bash